mrnotsoevil/Black-Lagoon-Altis-Life/README.md

     logo:		eg. 'images\logo_user\bloodz.paa'
     levelnames:		Name for EACH LEVEL (including ZERO!!!) eg. '"["Kein Mitglied","Blood-Praktikant","Blood-Grünschnabel","Blood-Dealer","Blood-Hitman","Blood-Rechte Hand","Blood-CoLeader","Blood-Leader"]"'

+--- Perms/'Group' feature for cops ---

+You HAVE to set coplevel to 0 if you want to set coplevel by PERMS, because the database will ALWAYS override PERMS, because it's more secure.

 --- GUIs Folder ---

 This folder is NOT important for the server.
 There are just files, created by the ARMA III GUI Editor.
 You may load them if you want to change a dialog.